How Empowered Women Empower Women - Ethical Silk Sleepwear

 Image: Hira, started as an apprentice at age 16, she is now the master weaver and teachers others the skill

 Sericulture has provided women with supplementary income to support their families.
-By setting business up in the remote areas for organic peace silk in Jarkhand, India.
-The operation has allowed women to work from home and provide an economic perspective without moving to cities.
+By setting up businesses in remote areas for organic peace silk in Jharkhand, India, the operation has allowed women to work from home and provide an economic perspective without moving to cities.

-All women and men are paid equally and fairly as per The International Labour Organization (ILO) guildines, which is audited by (GOTS) Global Organic Textile Standard.
+Our operations ensures all women and men are paid equally and fairly as per The International Labour Organization (ILO) guidelines, which is audited by (GOTS) Global Organic Textile Standard.

 2. Empowering Decision Making